Ben Kerner: Ownership of the Hawks

-1958 NBA championship

-The 1957–58 season saw Kerner and the St. Louis Hawks win the NBA Championship, as the Hawks and Celtics met in the Finals for the second consecutive year.
+The 1957–58 season saw Kerner and the St. Louis Hawks (as coached by Alex Hannum, who went from player to player-coach in 1956) win the NBA Championship, as the Hawks and Celtics met in the Finals for the second consecutive year.
 This time the Hawks won, defeating the Celtics four games to two.
 Pettit scored 50 points in the deciding game, tipping in the final basket for a 110–109 victory in St. Louis.
+So proud was Kerner that he had championship rings made for the team.
+He did not retain Hannum as coach, instead going with Andy Phillip, who in turn was replaced weeks into the season for Ed Macauley.